[Last updated: 1 February 2026, unless otherwise noted]

 Non-periodic reporting obligations

-Listed companies are also required to disclose to the public and report to the OJK and the IDX any material information or facts (Material Information or Facts) as soon as possible but in any event no later than two business days after the Material Information or Facts occur.
+Listed companies are also required to disclose to the public and report to the OJK and the IDX any material information or facts (Material Information or Facts) as soon as possible but in any event no later than the start of the next IDX first trading session (09:00 Jakarta).
 Material Information or Facts is defined as important and relevant information or facts regarding events, occurrences or facts that may affect:

 Material Information or Facts may consist of, among other things, merger, acquisition, consolidation, stock split, stock dividend, change in management, labor disputes, replacement of a public accountant or replacements of a trustee and material legal claims.